top of page

 Luckily, it’s possible to strike an appropriate balance between risk-taking and recklessness.
 Sensible financial regulation gives the breathing room necessary for innovation, entrepreneurship and economic growth but, at the same time, prevents the catastrophic extremes that the free market can unleash.

-We need to remain super diligent about this – especially as we embark on a second Trump administration – because in many ways things are the exact same as they were in the years leading to the 2007-2009 Financial Crisis.
-And it absolutely CAN happen again.
+We must remain super diligent about this – especially as we embark on a second Trump administration – because Donald & Co. are already going all in on financial deregulation, even though in many ways our overall financial condition is even more fragile than in the years leading to the 2007-2009 Financial Crisis (and everyone please believe, it absolutely CAN happen again).

 Publicly traded structured credit hit record highs in 2024 and are expected to exceed that in 2025.
 New asset-backed securities totaled $335 billion in 2024, and CLOs climbed to $201 billion.
 This time around, the target de jour is the insurance industry, specifically the $1.1 trillion fixed annuities market.
 Fixed annuities are a retirement-savings product offered by life insurers.
 What could possibly go wrong?